dthyresson/redwoodblog-rbac/README.md

 * `+editor` as in `example+editor-example@gmail.com`, you will be assigned the `editor` role
 * `+publisher` as in `example+publisher-example@gmail.com`, you will be assigned the `publisher` role

-See: `functions/identity-signup.js` function for implemenation details.
+See: `functions/identity-signup.js` function for implementation details.

 ## New Environment Variables